wpsharks/wp-php-rv/README.md

 **No, there are two important things to remember.**

-1. Don't forget to bundle a copy of `wp-php-rv.php` with your theme/plugin.
+1. Don't forget to bundle a copy of the `websharks/wp-php-rv` repo with your theme/plugin.
+All you really need is the `/src` directory.
 2. Don't leave your existing code in the same file.
 Use this in a stub file that checks for PHP vX.x+ first (as seen in the examples above), BEFORE loading your code which depends on PHP vX.x+.
 Why?
 If you put a PHP vX.x+ check at the top of an existing PHP file, and that particular PHP file happens to contain code which is only valid in PHP v5.2 (for instance), it may still trigger a syntax error.
 For this reason, you should move your code into a separate file and create a stub file that checks for the existence of PHP vX.x+ first.

 ---